By Don Koenig

 That is where I left things.
 If I knew where the pastor is planning to take this church, if he was planning to stay, and if he was going to teach premillennial theology, I probably would attend here.
 If he is really interested in new attendees with my views he would have looked up my website and contacted me but he did not.
 The church as a whole seems pretty good and the people of that church genuinely seem to like each other.

 My Search ends

 The following week I ran into a leader of the Church that I still had membership in.
-He told me the new pastor was fired because of some differences in doctrine between that pastor and the church leadership.
+He told me the new pastor had been fired because of some differences in doctrine between that pastor and the church leadership.
 Whatever the reasons for this pastor being fired, I commend the leadership for realizing that he was not the right man to pastor this church.
-Because this pastor left I remained a member of this church until I relocated to another state a couple of months later.
+Because this pastor left I remained a member of this church until I relocated to Arizona a couple of months later.

 Back to Don's philosophy page